/ St. Pete Beach Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a long-term impairment, you may be eligible for further compensation under Florida law.
-These payments are designed to make up for the lasting impact of your injury on your capacity to earn a living.
+If your workplace injury results in a long-term impairment, you may be entitled to further compensation under Florida law.
+These payments are intended to make up for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: